More than half of NFL coaching staffs not at team facilities - WHIZ News

 Many clubs say they plan to have coaches in place next week.

-Teams confirming their coaches won’t be in their facilities Friday are the Rams, Raiders, 49ers, Cardinals, Saints, Chargers, Titans, Dolphins, Jets, Giants, Eagles, Lions, Panthers, Vikings, Bears, Ravens, Buccaneers and Colts.
+Teams confirming their coaches weren’t at their facilities Friday are the Seahawks, Rams, Raiders, 49ers, Cardinals, Saints, Chargers, Titans, Dolphins, Jets, Giants, Eagles, Lions, Panthers, Vikings, Bears, Ravens, Buccaneers and Colts.
 The 49ers and Raiders are not allowed in their facilities in the Bay Area.
 And with the Raiders moving to Las Vegas, their complex in Henderson, Nevada, is not yet ready for them.

 The Saints are working up protocols to allow coaches the choice of working from team offices or home depending on individual circumstances.